How can MSMEs use marketing?

 Thus, Marketing takes into account the customers’ needs and their satisfaction.
 Primarily, it is based on 4Ps viz.
 (1)Product (2)Price (3)Place (4)Promotion.

-(1)Product : Marketing strategies begin with understanding the needs and desires of your target audience.
-This requires tons of market research and demographic survey.
+(1)Product: Marketing strategies begin with understanding the needs and desires of your target audience.
+This requires tons of market research and a demographic survey.
 If your product isn’t needed, yet, create a need, make your audience desire it.
 Make your product better than your competitors.
 Design it to attract the maxim.

-(2)Price : It is derived by understanding the optimal price to sell the product to achieve maximum return.
-Either it is set at the similar level that of the competitors, once it is understood that all product expenses can be well recovered and still there is a profit.
+(2)Price: It is derived by understanding the optimal price to sell the product to achieve maximum return.
+Either it is set at a similar level that of the competitors, once it is understood that all product expenses can be well recovered and still there is a profit.
 But if the company is launching a new product, it must determine how much the consumer is willing to pay for it.
-Higher price can result in less sales.
+The higher price can result in fewer sales.

-(3)Place : It requires the ample amount of demographic studies.
+(3)Place: It requires an ample amount of demographic studies.
 It includes the identification of the areas where your target market roams around.
-Means you need to plan where you must advertise your product so as to spend less and reap more.
+This means you need to plan where you must advertise your product so as to spend less and reap more.

 Thus, understand that marketing is everything that the consumer encounters, when it comes to your business, from advertising, to what they want and understand, to the customer service that they receive, to the follow-up care that you provide.

-One must study the important topics in the society and accordingly innovate, design the product, like Reliance Jio…which banked on Digital India Movement and offered a cheaper and better product verses its competitors almost completely capturing the internet consumer base.
-Finally to sum up, marketing involves ideas, innovation, interest development and investments, to earn income.
+One must study the important topics in the society and accordingly innovate, design the product like Reliance Jio…which banked on Digital India Movement and offered a cheaper and better product versus its competitors almost completely capturing the internet consumer base.
+Finally, to sum up, marketing involves ideas, innovation, interest development, and investments, to earn income.